-Lisa Xing is a journalist for CBC News in Toronto.
+Lisa Xing is a senior reporter with CBC News in Toronto.
 Email her at Lisa.Xing@cbc.ca.

 Latest from Lisa Xing